dancrumb/ipc-buffered-pipeline/README.md

 is defined in `package.json` as a peer-dependency.

 ## Pipeline concepts
-Let's start by assuming that you understand the difference between threads and processes.
+Let's initial by assuming that you understand the difference between threads and processes.

 We'll also assume that you understand Promises.
 If not, you should check out [this primer](promises).